Tour Kaputt

 Tour Kaputt is a 2011 live album by the progressive rock group The Flower Kings.
 The CD was recorded at Cultuurpodium Boerderij in Zoetermeer, Netherlands, in 2007, during the tour for The Sum Of No Evil for which the band enlisted as guest drummer Pat Mastelotto of King Crimson fame.
 The title of the album is a reference to one of the crew's comments after the group's tour bus struck an animal.

 Track listing

+all tracks are written by Roine Stolt, except where noted.